Linear models of activation cascades: analytical solutions and coarse-graining of delayed signal transduction: Weakly activated cascades and their gamma function solution

-Consider a cascade of length $n$ subject to an external signal $\hat{R}(t)$.
-When receiving the input $\hat{R}(t)$, the first inactive component ($x_1^*$) is transformed into its active state ($x_1$) which then activates the next inactive component ($x_2^*$).
-Sequential activation of $x_i^*$ by $x_{i-1}$ continues until the end of the cascade.
-The output of the cascade is the active form of the last protein, $x_n$.
-In the case of the MAPK cascade, the components are proteins and the activation corresponds to a post-translational modification, i.e., phosphorylation.
-However, the formalism below could also be used to describe other sequential biochemical processes with similar functional relationships, e.g. $n$-step DNA unwinding~\cite{Lucius2003}.
+Consider a cascade involving $n$ components that are activated in succession.
+Upon perception of the input signal $\hat{R}(t)$, the first inactive component ($x_1$) is transformed into its activated form ($x^*_1$), which then activates the next component ($x_2$).
+Sequential activation of $x_i$ by $x^*_{i-1}$ continues until the end of the cascade.
+The output of the cascade of length $n$ is the activated form of the last component, $x^*_n$.
+In the case of the MAPK cascade, the components are proteins, and the activation corresponds to a post-translational modification, i.e., phosphorylation.
+However, the formalism can also describe other sequential biochemical processes with similar functional relationships, e.g., $n$-step deoxyribonucleic acid (DNA) unwinding~\cite{Lucius2003}.